If I am Myself, I will end Up AloneBy Dr. Margaret Paul

 "What are you afraid would happen if you are yourself?"
 I asked.

 "I know it sounds crazy because a part of me wants out of this marriage, but I'm afraid that James would leave and I would be alone the rest of my life.
 I think that if I take care of myself and do what makes me happy, instead of taking care of his feelings and needs, he will leave.
 I'm afraid to find out that he really doesn't love me - that the only reason he is with me is because of how I take care of him.
 If I stopped letting him dump his anxiety onto me and I stopped having sex when I don't feel turned on to him, he will leave.
 He gets furious at me when I say no to sex.
-I'm afraid to find out that he really doesn't care about my happiness at all - that he just wants me to take care of him."
+I'm afraid to find out that he really doesn't care about my happiness at all - that he just wants me to give myself up for him."

 "Peggy, it sounds like you are telling yourself two things that are making you feel miserable and anxious.
 One is that if you don't take responsibility for James' feelings, he will leave you, and the other is that you will not be okay if he leaves you.